dtim-upc/Eris/UseCase_COVID/README.md

 To facilitate the integration of the sources, we used the [NUTS](https://ec.europa.eu/eurostat/web/nuts/background) as geographical master data and [COVIDData repository](https://github.com/coviddata/coviddata) as a surrogate to the regional data in JHU.

-All the used data as downloaded from the corresponding source (in CSV format) is available in ``COVID data`` (files are named with the source, date like ``yymmdd``, and the data contained).
+All the used data as downloaded from the corresponding source (in CSV format) is available in ``COVID data`` (files are named with the source, date like ``yymmdd``, and the data contained being either cases or deaths).
 There is also an empty subfolder ``Error logs`` required for the ETLs to leave log files while running.

 # Setup